jto888/Rscram-test-build/README.md

 Must now go back to considering the better solution of instantiating model objects on my own and recovering analysis output directly.

+### Facade and Scaffold

+Having proven successful build of the scram core, development is now focused on an R facade and scaffold to cpp.
+The scaffold is  accomplished by passing the appropriate contents of an R ftree object to the C++ environment where scram objects can be instantiated and analysis performed.
+An initial scaffold test is executed using an R facade function named test.scaffold.
+This  transfers of a table of data from R to C++ arrays, and proves accomplishment by returning a view crafted in the C++ environment.

+The next step has been to prove the interpretation of the fault tree data in C++ to define the model structure of the fault tree.
+Key to this interpretation is a “find” function to identify unique gates and child nodes of each gate.
+In order to accomplish this with limited C++ knowledge was to utilize the Armadillo C++ library for use of its find method for its container types.
+A function test.gates proves this interpretation by returning the results of each gate determined by a loop making multiple calls to a gate_test function in cpp.

+Next steps are to instantiate model and fault-tree objects in scram and return proof of that construction back to R.

+Similarly to gates the attributes of each basic-event element must be interpreted and ultimately instantiated in scram objects.